Curtis Johnson (American football coach)

-Curtis Johnson, Jr. (born November 5, 1961) is an American football coach who is the head coach for the Houston Gamblers of the United States Football League (USFL).
+Curtis Johnson, Jr. (born November 5, 1961) is an American football coach who is the head coach for the Houston Gamblers of the United Football League (UFL).
 He was the head coach at Tulane University from 2012 to 2015.

 Coaching career

 Early years

 After graduating from the University of Idaho, Johnson first became a wide receivers coach at Lewiston High School in Lewiston, Idaho before taking his first college assistant job for Idaho in 1987.
 In the series of assistant jobs that followed, Johnson developed a reputation as an outstanding recruiter as well as position coach.
 At San Diego State, he recruited future Pro Football Hall of Fame running back Marshall Faulk (like him, a native New Orleanian), as well as wide receiver Darnay Scott.
+At SDSU, he also coached alongside Sean Payton, then the team's running backs coach, who would later offer Johnson his first NFL job with the New Orleans Saints.

 After San Diego State, Johnson spent single seasons at Southern Methodist University, and at the University of California (where he coached future All-American Bobby Shaw, among others), before taking a position at Miami in 1996.